toolness/fancy-friday/README.md

 #### Tinygame.loaded()

-This will send a `customloadend` event to the parent metagame, which will tell it that your game is ready to play.
+This will send a `ready` event to the parent metagame, which will tell it that your game is ready to play.
 Use this only if you called `Tinygame.loading()` before page load, or else the parent metagame will assume the game is ready to play upon page load.